Reporting back with another vegan meringue development: you can make vegan Lucky Charms out of a can of freakin' chickpeas and it's blowing my mind.

 When I made Lemon Meringue Pie and a test batch of meringue cookies over the weekend, my first thought was, "oh shit, this tastes like Lucky Charms marshmallows!"
 I waited about a day before trying it out.
 Set aside an afternoon for this recipe because we are making hundreds of little hearts, stars, horseshoes, clovers, blue moons, pots of gold, rainbows, and red balloons by hand.

-Vegan Lucky Charms
+Lucky Charms marshmallows color reference

 You should have red, yellow, blue, purple, and green meringue to make the following marshmallows: